 Although microfiber cloths can be used dry, using a microfiber cloth on its own, may not efficiently remove all bacteria from your device, seeing as viruses are too small for microfibre cloths to pick up.
 To ensure your device is left completely clean, it’s important to use a cleaning spray alongside a cloth.
 Having said that, not all cleaning sprays will work well and could even ruin your phones coating.
 Try to choose a spray which is specifically made for cleaning devices such as phones, laptop screens and PCs.

-Screen cleaning kit
+Try a Screen cleaning kit

 One of the best methods to ensure your phone screen is kept clean is to use a screen cleaning kit.
 These all-in-one cleaning kits come with everything you need to ensure your phone is left reasonably clean without any germs.
 Typically, these kits will include a microfibre cloth and cleaning spray.
 The spray acts to kill germs and bacteria, while the cloth helps to remove dirt with ease.
 Compared to things such as surface wipes or soap and water, screen cleaning kits offer a safer, cleaner, heavy-duty option and ensure you have all the tools you need to maintain a clean, germ-free device.